-Do you have a mobile phone?
+Do you own a mobile phone?
 Of course, you do.
 Who hasn’t one?
 Is it connected to the Internet 24/7?
 Most phones are.
 However, do you know that most of your personal data is traveling the Internet unprotected?

 The iOS operating system makes it easy to create a VPN connection, either by using built-in VPN features or by allowing third-party applications to encrypt your Internet traffic.
 Learn how to set up a VPN on iOS, what are the iOS VPN apps that we recommend, and how to use a VPN regularly.